/mal-PUB-lish/ (verb)

 Your community does—but “community” isn't a single entity.

-The same action can be malpublishing in one context and acceptable in another.
+The same action can be malpublishing in one context and unremarkable in another.
 Consider these scenarios:

 A news outlet's standards require disclosure of any AI-generated visuals—publishing without it is malpublishing.
 A meme community, where AI manipulation is expected and contextually obvious, may have no such requirement.